vacp2p/rfc/content/docs/rfcs/38/README.md

 # Abstract

-This document specifies the Glacier Binary Byzantine Agreement algorithm of applications, a new member of the Snow family that uses bounded memory.
+This document specifies Glacier: a Byzantine tolerant binary decision agreement algorithm.
+Glacier is a novel member of the Snow family that utilizes bounded memory for its execution.
 We present an incomplete context of the use of Glacier in a more efficient, leaderless, probabilitisic permission-less consensus mechanism.
 We outline a simple taxonomy of Byzantine adversaries, leaving explicit explorations of to subsequent publication.

 # One Possible Logos Manifesto